pokergeist/Arduino-libs/README.md

 ### Plot_pg

 The Plot class helps you generate and accumulate variable strings to be sent to the Arduino IDE's Serial Plotter.

+### AFS_MPU9250

+This developing library supports the MPU-9250 9-DOF Motion Processing Unit/IMU, with the components derived from the Adafruit_Sensor type.
+Additional features are:

+* access to the AK8963 Magnetometer sensor configuration and data registers
+* ability to configure the MPU-9250's data ready interrupt signal which can be polled or associate with an interrupt handler
+* ability to configure the MPU-9250's slave device configuration register for populating its External Sensor Data registers
+* access to the individual Adafruit Sensor objects.